 Welcome to the Health Services website.
 On this site, you will find information for various health-related school topics.

-Anita Madea is our District School Nurse.
-She coordinates all the district health needs from her office at Shelton High School.
+____________________ and Amy Frost are our District School Nurses.
+They coordinate all of the district health needs.
 Building health needs are attended to by our staff of health room assistants.
 Health room assistants take care of the everyday bumps, bruises, and students who become ill during the day.

-Nurse Anita's schedule is flexible as special needs and events arise in the district.
+Nurse _________ schedule is flexible as special needs and events arise in the district.
 Her general schedule and phone extension is as follows:

 - Shelton High School: Mondays, Tuesdays, and Fridays ext: 16018

 - Oakland Bay Junior High: Thursdays ext: 15019